 - Understanding the tone when responding to a question

 - Establishing rapport and building relationships

-- Establishing a business culture that reflects great customer service
+- Building a business culture that reflects excellent customer service